 58 Pages Posted: 20 Dec 2017 Last revised: 6 Sep 2019

 Date Written: December 14, 2017

 We document three new facts about entrepreneurship.
 First, a majority of male entrepreneurs start a firm in the same or a closely related industry as their fathers’ industry of employment.
 Second, this tendency is correlated with intelligence: higher-IQ entrepreneurs are less likely to follow their fathers.
-Third, an entrepreneur that starts a firm in the same 5-digit industry as where his father was employed tends to outperform entrepreneurs in the same industry whose fathers did not work in that industry.
-We consider various explanations for these facts and conclude that “dinner table human capital”, where children obtain industry knowledge through their parents, is an important factor behind what type of firm is started and how well it performs.
+Third, an entrepreneur that starts a firm in the same industry as where his father was employed tends to outperform entrepreneurs in the same industry whose fathers did not work in that industry.
+We consider various explanations for these facts and propose that “dinner table human capital”, where children obtain industry knowledge through their parents, is an important factor behind these facts.

 Suggested Citation: Suggested Citation